sergioeval/nvim/README.md

 # Simple nvim folder lua configuration
 ## If you want to use this config you just have to do this:
+### Note: With this you are completely changing your nvim folder

 1.- Go to your path where you can see the nvim folder.
 In my case, in windows is : ~/AppData/Local